-- Mobilising, breathing exercises and supported coughing to improve lung function.
-This may help prevent chest infections and problems with blood clots - The best ways to move to minimise wound discomfort - Advice on an exercise programme to improve your fitness at home - Advice on your gradual return to normal work and leisure activities.
+- mobilising, breathing exercises and supported coughing to improve lung function.
+This may help prevent chest infections and blood clots - the best ways to move to minimise wound discomfort

+• advice on your gradual return to normal work and leisure activities.

 As the muscles, bones and joints of the chest wall need time to heal, avoid lifting heavy objects and doing movements that place stress on your chest area.